shushcat/vim-minimd/README.md

 | `<Leader>pdf`  | Export to `out.pdf` in the parent directory.  |

 #### Pandoc Options
-If you would like to pass options, such as a bibliography's location, to Pandoc, add a line like the following to your `.vimrc`:
+If you would like to pass options, such as a bibliography's location, to Pandoc, add a line like the following, which sets the bibliography to `~/my.bib` and turns on section-numbering, to your `.vimrc`:

-    let g:pandoc_options = "--bibliography=<path/to/.bib>"
+    let g:pandoc_options = "-N --bibliography=~/my.bib>"